hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 1. First **register** for a developer account.
 You can do this by following the instructions on the [Using the Developer Hub](/api-documentation/docs/using-the-hub) page.
 2. [**Sign back in**](/developer/login) to the HMRC Developer Hub.
 3. **Create an application** by going to the Create Test User API.
-4. Then **create another application** by going to the [Common Transit Convention Traders API](/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
+4. Then **create another application** by going to the [CTC Traders API](/api-documentation/docs/api/service/common-transit-convention-traders/2.0).
 5. **Create a user ID and password** for either an [individual](/api-documentation/docs/api/service/api-platform-test-user/1.0#_create-a-test-user-which-is-an-individual_post_accordion) or an [organisation](/api-documentation/docs/api/service/api-platform-test-user/1.0#_create-a-test-user-which-is-an-organisation_post_accordion).
 6. **Subscribe to our Common Transit Convention Traders API** on the Developer Hub under the section 'Your Specific Applications'.
 7. **Create a Client ID and Client Secret.**